Rights of subtenants who do not live with their landlord

 - water and gas pipes, electrical wiring, water tanks, boilers, radiators, gas fires, fitted electric fires or fitted heaters.

 Your landlord also has certain responsibilities for gas and electrical safety, furnishings and asbestos.
+For example - they must provide an annual gas safety check.

 Your right to stay in your home